franciscovinicios/ignite-timer/README.md

 </div>

 <h3 align="center">
-Ignite feed is a project with basic functionality of a social media feed
+	Project with the main objective of controlling the time of task durations
 </h3>

 <h4 align="center">